AqTushetii and Ceramic Studio 1300 present the 14-day-ceramic workshop, 2020

-In collaboration with Fotografia, AqTushetii residency offers to the photographers to attend the workshop of the black and white film development and photo printing from August 2 – August 11.
-The workshop will be led by Ryan McCarrel and Gela Shelakadze
+In collaboration with Fotografia, AqTushetii residency held a workshop for the black and white film development and photo printing from August 2 – August 11.
+The workshop was led by Ryan McCarrel and Gela Shelakadze

-AqTushetii residency is offering a unique two-week workshop to learn the ancient craft of Tushetian rug weaving!
-Commencing July 15, the course will be conducted by local specialists, combining both practical and theoretical lessons.
+AqTushetii residency offered a unique two-week workshop to learn the ancient craft of Tushetian rug weaving!
+The workshop took place in July.
+The course was conducted by local specialists, combining both practical and theoretical lessons.

-Throughout the lessons the participants will be introduced to the history of Tushetian rugs and learn the specific knitting tools and methods of the craft, such as wool processing, knitting and dyeing.
-The teachers and students will also go out on excursions to find raw materials (tussilago, oregano, daisy, etc.) which will later be used for dyeing the wool of their designs.
+Throughout the lessons the participants were introduced to the history of Tushetian rugs and learnt the specific knitting tools and methods of the craft, such as wool processing, knitting and dyeing.
+The teachers and students also went on excursions to find raw materials (tussilago, oregano, daisy, etc.) which were later used for dyeing the wool of their designs.

 Conducted by experimental musicians Sandro Chinchaladze (Tete Noise) and Scott McCulloch, Crossing into the Electric Magnetic is a 6 day intensive workshop combining lectures, field trips and hands-on exercises.
 Pauline Oliveros’ Deep Listening theory provides a foundational guide to introduce a select handful of methods for experimental music composition.
-We will facilitate listening retreats and field recording excursions to various places in the unique and-/soundscapes of Tusheti.
-This will be complemented by masterclasses in cassette and reel-to-reel manipulation: tape-loop cutting, collage, and musique concrete.
-In the final session each participant is required to present a composition that explores the approaches investigated throughout the week.
-This will culminate in a collaborative release (either cassette, CDR or digital) of the sounds made on site.
+The workshop includedlistening retreats and field recording excursions to various places in the unique and-/soundscapes of Tusheti.
+This was complemented by masterclasses in cassette and reel-to-reel manipulation: tape-loop cutting, collage, and musique concrete.
+In the final session each participant was required to present a composition that explores the approaches investigated throughout the week.
+This lead to a collaborative release (either cassette, CDR or digital) of the sounds made on site.

-This project is aimed at exploring the opportunity to create work with the bare minimum: a camera, a sound recorder and the landscape.
-Participants will engage in an intensive one-day educational introduction with filmmakers and sound artists, and will spend three days in the field.
-Afterwards, they will meet again to edit their work, and finally have the opportunity to present it at a screening at the end of the workshop and the festival.
+This project aimed at exploring the opportunity to create work with the bare minimum: a camera, a sound recorder and the landscape.
+Participants engaged in an intensive one-day educational introduction with filmmakers and sound artists, and spent three days in the field.
+Afterwards, they met again to edit their work, and finally had the opportunity to present it at a screening at the end of the workshop and the festival.

-Mountains of Tongues, in partnership with the AqTushetii and Tbilisi State University, is hosting a ten-day workshop and concert series featuring exciting collaborations and knowledge exchange between musicians performing regional music from the Caucasus and experimental musicians from all over the world.
+Mountains of Tongues, in partnership with the AqTushetii and Tbilisi State University, hosted a ten-day workshop and concert series featuring exciting collaborations and knowledge exchange between musicians performing regional music from the Caucasus and experimental musicians from all over the world.

 A diverse group of traditional musicians and ensembles from all over the region representing their unique musical voice through performances and masterclasses .
-Ten local and international musicians specializing in experimental, electronic, and modern classical music, who will study with the traditional performers, give their own concerts, and conduct workshops.
+Ten local and international musicians specializing in experimental, electronic, and modern classical music, who studied with the traditional performers, gave their own concerts, and conducted workshops.